andrew/ultimate-awesome/README.md

 - [awesome-web-visualizations](https://github.com/bartolomej/awesome-web-visualizations) - A curated list of cool visualization on the web 👁️.
 - [awesome-edge-computing](https://github.com/bitoceango/awesome-edge-computing) - Awesome-edge-computing，边缘计算各种资料汇总，相关技术资料汇总.
 - [awesome-puppeteer-zh](https://github.com/chinanf-boy/awesome-puppeteer-zh) - 🇨🇳翻译: <awesome-puppeteer> Puppeteer 资源的精选列表 ❤️ 校对 ✅.
-- [awesome-env](https://github.com/claui/awesome-env) - Curated list of awesome version managers in the style of chruby, rbenv and rvm.
 - [fucking-awesome-chrome-devtools](https://github.com/correia-jpv/fucking-awesome-chrome-devtools) - Awesome tooling and resources in the Chrome DevTools & DevTools Protocol ecosystem.
 With repository stars⭐ and forks🍴.
 - [fucking-awesome-docker](https://github.com/correia-jpv/fucking-awesome-docker) - 🐳 A curated list of Docker resources and projects.
 With repository stars⭐ and forks🍴.
 - [fucking-awesome-malware-analysis](https://github.com/Correia-jpv/fucking-awesome-malware-analysis) - Defund the Police.
 With repository stars⭐ and forks🍴.